OVERVIEW OF TRADITIONAL MEXICAN INDIGENOUS HEALING

 Curanderismo, the Healing Art of Mexico

-While Curanderismo is practiced throughout Mexico, Central and South America, Grace’s healing practice is rooted in her cultural Yaqui/Mexican Mestizo upbringing as well as the influence of Mexika and Zapotec healing lineages of Mexico, therefore her practice is named Curanderismo, the Healing Art of Mexico.
+While Curanderismo is practiced throughout Mexico, Central and South America, Grace’s healing practice is deeply rooted in her Yaqui and Mexican Mestizo heritage.
+Influenced by the Mexika and Zapotec healing lineages of Mexico, she has named her practice Curanderismo: The Healing Art of Mexico to honor these traditions.

-Curanderismo is a holistic approach to wellness that has been used in the Americas for hundreds of years.
-In Mexico, it is also known as Mexican Traditional Healing, "medicina del campo," and traditional folk medicine.
-As a result of colonization, Curanderismo today is usually a synthesis of Mexican indigenous culture and beliefs, and depending on the curandera’s religious, cultural, and/or tribal background (if any), it may or may not, also have Catholic, Sephardic, and African influences.
-This is why some consider it a blending of traditions, rather than solely Native medicine or European medicine.
+Curanderismo is a holistic healing tradition practiced for centuries across the Americas.
+In Mexico, it is also known as medicina del campo or Mexican Traditional Healing.
+Shaped by colonization, Curanderismo today often reflects a synthesis of Indigenous, Catholic, Sephardic, and African influences, depending on the practitioner’s cultural and spiritual background.
+This is why some consider it a blending of traditions, rather than solely being Native medicine or European medicine.

 -

-Physical (Body).
-Use of ritual objects, plática (heart-to-heart conversation), plants and herbs, song, and prayer;
+Physical (Body): Use of herbs, ritual objects, plática (heart-to-heart conversation), prayer, and song.

 -